spark-c/spark-c/README.md

 # Hello!
 My name is Collin Sparks.

-I'm a dance and theatre nerd who also happens to love working with computers.
+I'm a dance and theatre nerd who also happens to love working with computers!
+I've spent well over a decade involved with ballet, tap, acting, stage management, and lighting design for the stage.

+Now I'm focused on learning to create high-quality (and _useful!_) software; theatrical production and application development are incredibly similar processes and I'm really delighted about that.
+A lot of the _most fun_ parts of the former are also in the latter!

 Solving a problem is super motivating for me -- and I love when I'm able to see real results from my work!